McConnell defiant after demonstrator tried disrupting his dinner: 'I enjoyed my meal'

 McConnell is not the only political figure to face protests and disruptions while dining out.
 Homeland Security Secretary Kirstjen Nielsen had to cut short a working dinner at a Mexican restaurant in Washington in June after protesters shouted, "Shame!" until she left.
 The day before, protesters gathered outside Nielsen’s Virginia townhouse, chanting, "No justice, no sleep," and playing recordings of immigrant children crying.

-Iin July, a diner at a Washington restaurant accosted then-EPA chief Scott Pruitt, demanding that he resign from his post.
+In July, a diner at a Washington restaurant accosted then-EPA chief Scott Pruitt, demanding that he resign from his post.
 Pruitt resigned several days later amid scandal.

 Also this summer, a restaurant refused to serve White House Press Secretary Sarah Sanders or her family.